gretelai/gretel-blueprints/config_templates/gretel/transforms/README.md

   * **NOTE** This kind of transform requires labeling of each record, so it will be slower than field-level transform only.
 * `field-level-pii`: this config is useful for working with structured data, where each field contains the same type of information.
   * It's much faster than value-level one, because it transforms each record without labeling it.
-* `chaining-policies-example`: this is an example of how to chain policies to create more complex transforms.

 # Backwards Compatability with Gretel Beta SDKs